-- 1. The authorization referred to in Article 61(6) shall be granted only to persons who satisfy the following conditions: - (a) they are established in the Community; - (b) they have not committed serious or repeated offences against customs or tax law; - (c) they are regular users of the procedures involved or are known to the customs authorities to have the capacity to fulfil their obligation in relation to these procedures. - 2.
-Where a comprehensive guarantee is to be provided for customs debts which may be incurred, an authorized economic operator may use a comprehensive guarantee with a reduced amount or have a guarantee waiver, in accordance with Article 61(7), provided that at least the following criteria are fulfilled: - (a) the correct use of the customs procedure concerned during a given period; - (b) co-operation with the customs authorities; - (c) in respect of the guarantee waiver, a good financial standing which is sufficient to fulfil the commitments of that person. - 3.
-The Commission shall, in accordance with the procedure referred to in Article 196(2), adopt measures governing the granting of authorizations under paragraphs 1 and 2 of this Article.
+- 1. The authorization referred to in Article 61(5) shall be granted only to persons who satisfy the following conditions: - (a) they are established within the customs territory of the Community; - (b) they have not committed serious or repeated offences against customs or tax legislation; - (c) they are regular users of the procedures involved or are known to the customs authorities to have the capacity to fulfil their obligation in relation to these procedures. - 2.
+Where a comprehensive guarantee is to be provided for customs debts and other charges which may be incurred, an [authorized] economic operator may be authorised to use a comprehensive guarantee with a reduced amount or to have a guarantee waiver, in accordance with Article 61(9), provided that, he fulfils the following criteria; - (a) the correct use of the customs procedure concerned during a given period; - (b) co-operation with the customs authorities; - (c) in respect of the guarantee waiver, a good financial standing which is sufficient to fulfil his commitments.

+3. The Commission shall, in accordance with the procedure referred to in Article 196(2), adopt measures governing the granting of authorizations under paragraphs 1 and 2 of this Article.